gwding/agile_grasp2/README.md

 * nn_radius_hands: the neighborhood search radius for the grasp hypothesis search (in meters).
 * num_orientations: the number of hand orientations to be considered.
 * antipodal_mode: the output of the algorithm.
 0: grasp hypotheses, 1: antipodal graps (prediction), 2: antipodal grasps (geometric).
-* normal_estimation_method: the method used to estimate normals.
-0: Taubin quadric fitting, 1: PCL normal estimation.
 * voxelize: if the point cloud gets voxelized.
 * filter_half_grasps: if half-grasps are filtered out.
 * gripper_width_range: the aperture range of the robot hand: [aperture_min, aperture_max].